Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/api_and_exits_intro_vms/Create_directory_exit_vms.md

 1. Access the `cft_scen` directory.
 1. Generate the {{< TransferCFT/axwayvariablesComponentShortName >}} databases
     using `cftinit` the configuration file provided
-    and modified for this EXIT:` cft-tcp.conf`
+    and modified for this EXIT:` cft- tcp.conf`
 1. After the` cftinit complete `
     message is displayed, start {{< TransferCFT/axwayvariablesComponentShortName >}}: `cft start`
 1. When the` CFTMAIN process   ID is xxxxx` message displays, perform an initial transfer